EU Cooperation with Latin America

 - eCommerce / platforms.

-A second workshop will take place in March 2019 to elaborate specific action-oriented roadmaps in the abovementioned areas.
+A second workshop took place in March 2019 to elaborate specific action-oriented roadmaps in the abovementioned areas.

 The contract to launch a submarine fibre-optic cable linking Lisbon in Portugal to Fortaleza in Brazil was signed in August 2018.
 This would connect RedCLARA, the South American research & education network and GEANT, the European research & education network.
 The cable is expected to be operational before the end of 2020.